KrailOrg/krail/README.md

 There are a number of sub-projects, each with a different status

-19th April 2014:
+11th July 2014:

 ### V7

 This is the base, or core, library.
-Vaadin 7.1.13 is integrated with:
+Vaadin 7.2.4 is integrated with:

 * Guice 3.0,
 * Shiro 1.2.1,